vos6434/daisy-blog/src/content/galacticraft-5.md

 [//]: # (	BELOW IS THE GALACTICRAFT LOGO	)
 ![Galacticraft Logo](https://i.imgur.com/io5EaQo.png)

+Welcome to the first Galacticraft dev blog.
+We know it has been a while since our last announcement so lets start this month with a bang!

+---

 # Development History

 This project first began in March 2019 as a complete rewrite of Galacticraft 4.
 We acquired Micdoodle’s permission to create a rewrite of the mod to run on the new mod loader at the time called Fabric, and called the mod "Galacticraft: Rewoven".